-What & why?
+Glossary 86 What & why?
 Current Language Proposed Language Page GL-6 Domestic violence.
 Felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
 Domestic violence.
-Felony or misdemeanor crimes committed by a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction receiving grant funding, and in the case of victim services, includes the user or attempted use of physical abuse or sexual abuse, or a pattern of any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a victim, including verbal, psychological, economic, or technological abuse that may or may not constitute criminal behavior, by a person who is: The current or former spouse or intimate partner of the victim, or person similarly situated to a spouse or intimate partner of the victim A person who is cohabitating or has cohabitated with the victim as a spouse or intimate partner A person with whom the victim shares a child in common A person who commits acts against a youth or adult victim who is protected from those acts under the domestic or family violence laws of the jurisdiction Economic abuse.
-Behavior that is coercive, deceptive, or unreasonably controls or restrains a person's ability to acquire, use, or maintain economic resources to which they are entitle, including using coercion, fraud, and manipulation to:
+Felony or misdemeanor crimes committed by a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction receiving grant funding, and in the case of victim services, includes the user or attempted use of physical abuse or sexual abuse, or a pattern of any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a victim, including verbal, psychological, economic, or technological abuse that may o may not constitute criminal behavior, by a person who is: The current or former spouse or intimate partner of the victim, or person similarly situated to a spouse or intimate partner of the victim A person who is cohabitating or has cohabitated with the victim as a spouse or intimate partner A person with whom the victim shares a ch in common A person who commits acts against a yout or adult victim who is protected from those acts under the domestic or family violence laws of the jurisdiction Economic abuse.
+Behavior that is coercive, deceptive, or unreasonably controls or restra a person's ability to acquire, use, or maintain economic resources to which they are entitle including using coercion, fraud, and manipulation to:

 What & why?
-Current Language Proposed Language Restrict a person's access to money, assets, credit, or financial information Unfairly use a person's personal economic resources, including money, assets, and credit, for one's own advantage Exert undue influence over a person's financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or to whom one has a fiduciary duty Page GL-7 Family self-sufficiency program (FSS program).
-The program established by a PHA in accordance with 24 CFR part 984 to promote self-sufficiency of assisted families, including the coordination of supportive services (42 U.S.C.
+Current Language Proposed Language 87 - Restrict a person's access to money, assets, credit, or financial information Unfairly use a person's personal economic resources, including money, assets, and credit, for one's own advantage Exert undue influence over a person's financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or to whom one has a fiduciary duty Page GL-7 Family self-sufficiency program (FSS program) The program established by a PHA in accordance with 24 CFR part 984 to promote self-sufficiency of assisted families, including the coordination of supportive services (42 U.S.C.
 1437u).
-Family self-sufficiency program (FSS program).
-The program established by a PHA within its jurisdiction to promote self-sufficiency among participating families, including the coordination of supportive services to these families (24 CFR 984.103) Page GL-8 Flat rent.
-Established by the PHA for each public housing unit; a rent based on the market rent charged for comparable units in the unassisted rental market, set at no less than 80 percent of the applicable Fair Market Rent (FMR), and adjusted by the amount of the utility allowance, if any Flat rent.
-Rent that is based on the market rent charged for comparable units in the private unassisted rental market, set at no less than 80 percent of the current fair market rent (FMR), 80 percent of the small area fair market rent (SAFMR), or 80 percent of the unadjusted rent, with utility allowances applied as necessary.
-The unadjusted rent is the FMR estimated directly from source data that HUD uses to calculate FMRs in nonmetropolitan areas.
-Page GL-10 Human trafficking.
+The program established by a PHA within its Page GL-8 Flat rent.
+Established by the PHA for each public housing unit; a rent based on the market rent charged for comparable units in the unassisted rental market, set at no less than 80 percent of the applicable Fair Market Rent (FMR), and adjusted by the amount of the utility allowance, if any Page GL-10 Human trafficking.
 A crime involving the exploitation of a person for labor, services, or commercial sex.
-The Trafficking Victims Protection Act of 2000 and its subsequent reauthorizations recognize and define two primary forms of human trafficking: Sex trafficking is the recruitment, harboring, transportation, provision, obtaining, patronizing, or soliciting of a person for the
+The Trafficking Victims Protection Act of 2000 and its subsequent reauthorizations recognize and define two primary forms of human trafficking: Sex trafficking is the recruitment, harboring, transportation, provision, obtaining, patronizing, or soliciting of a person for the purpose of a commercial sex act in which a